GustavePate/lycheesync/README.md

 * lycheedao: database operations
 * lycheemodel: a lychee photo representation, manage exif tag parsing too
 * conf.json: the configuration file

+# Known limitation

+When a photo has an [exif orientation](http://sylvana.net/jpegcrop/exif_orientation.html) equals 6, which is produce by some cameras, the photo is rotated to display correctly on lychee.
+Thanks to PIL, all exif data is lost in the process :(

 # Licence